Phase Transitions in Particle Physics -- Results and Perspectives from Lattice Quantum Chromo-Dynamics: Nature and Phenomenology of the Quark-Gluon Plasma Editor: Jana N. Guenther

 Moreover, lattice data for fluctuations at low and vanishing density serve as benchmark results for functional QCD computations of fluctuations and that in QCD-assisted EFTs, \cite{Fu:2016tey, Fu:2021oaw, Bernhardt:2022mnx}\citeTalk{Pawlowski_talk}.
 This allows for an extrapolation of low density lattice results to larger densities, including the regime of the potential critical end point.

-As stated at the beginning of this Section, the ratios of various fluctuations can be used to express the cumulants of the Baryon number distribution.
+As stated at the beginning of this Section, the ratios of various fluctuations can be used to start a comparison between heavy ion collision experiments and lattice QCD results.
+The ratios of various fluctuations can be used to express the cumulants of the Baryon number distribution.
 This offers an observable for comparisons with heavy ion collision measurements of the proton number distribution.
 At the current precision level this can only be a rough comparison.
 These cumulants have been published in Refs.~\cite{Borsanyi:2018grb,Bazavov:2020bjn, Bellwied:2021nrt}.
 If the precision is further increased in the future, other effects should be taken into account, like the continuum limit on the lattice side, or volume fluctuations and non-equilibrium effects on the experimental side (see for example Ref.~\cite{Braun-Munzinger:2016yjz}).
 However, if the comparisons are done with the necessary care, a deviation between the extrapolated results from the lattice and the experimental measurements can be a hint, that the physics in that area is longer described by an analytic function.